ccvonline/ccvonline.github.io/_posts/2020-03-02-xamarin-bindings.markdown

 The Android Binder works in a two step process.
 The first step parses the libraries flagged for parsing (in this case just `afaudiolib.aar`) and creates matching C# wrapper classes for them.
 The second step compiles the generated C# code and links it into a DLL.
 If you get compiler errors, it's most likely because the first step failed to correctly generate the C# wrapper.

 The fix for these issues is to use the `Metadata.xml` file and implement transforms that tell the binder how to generate the C# code for trouble areas.
-This file uses the [XPath](https://www.w3.org/TR/xpath/) syntax, which means if you're like me, it's yet another thing you'll have to go get familiar with just to fix these errors.
+This file uses the [XPath](https://www.w3.org/TR/xpath/) syntax which means, if you're like me, it's yet another thing you'll have to go get familiar with just to fix these errors.

 The first error was an illegal naming convention in C#, where a class member cannot be the same name as its owning class.